bpasanek/puzzlecode/README.md

 # Puzzle Poesis
 This is the main git for UVa's Puzzle Poetry group.

-This repository will eventually house code for solving poetry puzzles (polyomino puzzles) and related puzzle-poem games.
+This repository houses  our code for solving poetry puzzles (polyomino puzzles) and related puzzle-poem games.
 Currently this readme file narrowly addresses a project involving Shakespeare's "procreation" sonnets (Sonnets 1 to 17).
+This term we've been matching poem shapes to sestets with success and are working on generating a list of possible polyomino solutions for the octave.

 ### The Puzzle Project
 The group is working to convert a sequence of Shakespeare's sonnets into pentomino puzzles.
 These will be laser cut from wood, acrylic, and other materials, and then assembled as an art-object titled _Increase_.
 Preparing the the puzzles requires finding ways to pack pentomino shapes into a sonnet-shaped frame.
 Working by hand, we've carved up several sonnets into a set of pentomino shapes but we hope to do better, finding all possible solutions to our sequence of sonnets, that is, all the ways that a given sonnet can be cut up into pentomino shapes.